 The government will pay lump-sum cash assistance of PHP 5,000 to workers affected by the COVID-19 pandemic through the DOLE's COVID Adjustment Measures Program (CAMP).

 The DOLE will provide financial assistance to formal and informal sector workers affected by the enhanced community quarantine (ECQ) in Metro Manila and four other neighboring provinces.

 These employees are covered regardless of employment status—whether new hire, probationary, permanent, or contractual.
 This is one of the important features of this COVID-19 government assistance program.

-The financial assistance is given only to workers with temporary income reduction or loss as a result of the lockdown.
+The financial assistance from the government is given only to workers with temporary income reduction or loss as a result of the community quarantine.
 Employees still receiving their full salary and benefits, even if they're working from home, are exempted.

 Affected companies are responsible for filing an application for the cash aid for their employees.
 Below are the requirements to prepare:

 - Employers should submit an Establishment Report on COVID-19 (downloadable from the DOLE website) and company payroll for the month before implementing work-from-home policies or temporary closure.

 - Requirements can be submitted through email to the DOLE regional/provincial/field office in the employer's area.

 - Every application will undergo evaluation.
 Within three working days, the DOLE office will issue to the employer either a notice of approval or denial through email.